Leveraging your Office 365 subscription for your VDI deployment

 Also, when employees WFH with high-powered devices – those devices can end up becoming a point of failure.
 Coffee spills, dropped laptops, cracked screens, charging cables that go bad – all of these are real things that can happen when people WFH.
 And when your employees are at home, provisioning a fresh device isn’t simple.

-Also, reachability to these end user devices for patching, security updates, new software deployment, etc. are all challenges.
+Also, reachability to these end-user devices for patching, security updates, new software deployment, etc. is all challenges.
 Traditional mass deployment methods like SCCM, AD GPO, etc. don’t work when employees aren’t on the corporate network.

 An Endpoint In the Cloud?